 The beautiful “Gallery of Kings” above the largest door is a later addition, dating from the time of the construction of the Gothic parts of the cathedral.
 It cuts rather incongruously through the top of the ornate Norman arch that frames the huge doorway.
 The richly carved kings sit under ornate Gothic canopies, drawing attention away from the earlier carvings around the door.

 It’s only by chance that the Romanesque features from the pre-earthquake cathedral still survive today – it’s likely that they were retained to save money.
 And what a fine thing that has proved for visitors to Lincoln today, as this decision has meant that the stunning and intricate Romanesque designs carved into the Norman doorway still survive today.
 It’s unlikely that the carvings we see today are the Norman originals, which would have deteriorated over time.
 But clearly whoever was charged with restoring the stone surrounds of the doorway appreciated the beauty and striking design of the Romanesque carvings and commissioned them to be replaced with replicas.

 Romanesque doorways are distinctive and immediately recognisable.
 Many of them survive all over Britain – the Normans built huge numbers of stone churches after the invasion of 1066, a way of stamping their authority on local populations in a dramatic and extremely visual manner.
 The doorways are deeply recessed, with characteristic round arches that are decorated with geometric shapes and, sometimes, strange figures and beasts.

 Let’s look at the carvings in more detail.

-The doorways at Lincoln, fittingly for a large and prestigious building, are covered in beautiful carvings.
-As the picture above shows, each pillar of the doorway is decorated differently – the columns at the far left and right as seen in the picture above consist of geometric shapes, and the columns in the middle feature intricately carved figures and beasts.
-There’s something almost “Celtic” about these images – the way that limbs and stems twist over and under each other, like the knotwork on a stunning illuminated manuscript.
+The doorway at Lincoln is particularly grand, with many arches sitting one inside the other, each one decorated in a different way – the columns at the far left and right as seen in the picture above consist of geometric shapes, and the columns in the middle feature intricately carved figures and beasts.
+The limbs and stems twist over and under each other, like the knotwork on a stunning illuminated manuscript.
 It’s also a style seen on the 11th Century tympanum stone at Southwell Minster, which we visited in an earlier post.

 As well as birds and beasts, some of the arches are decorated with geometric patterns and natural forms such as flowers and leaves.
 Despite the comparative simplicity of these designs, the carvings are still of an extremely high standard – the people employed to work on these doorways would undoubtedly have been among the most skilled members of their trade.